cynosure7/cucumber-reports/README.md

+This version 1.0.6.7 is compatible to JDK 1.7.
+I get rid of some JDK8 features in the code( it doesn't support repeatable annotation) in this version.

 Cucumber Reporting library is the set of Cucumber extensions to produce additional HTML reports and extend existing Cucumber runner functionality (currently based on JUnit).

 **The Latest Version:** [![Cucumber Report](https://maven-badges.herokuapp.com/maven-central/com.github.mkolisnyk/cucumber-reports/badge.svg?style=flat)](http://mvnrepository.com/artifact/com.github.mkolisnyk/cucumber-reports)